lukateg/strength-age/README.md

 ZA SUTRA:
-// loading logo not working on white theme
 -- make loader always appear when loading test and work with css and not mounting for slow animation -- layout reconsiliation
 -- remove all spinners and add proper suspense skeleton
-// - change new-class/lesson to create-class/lesson

 -- Implement mobile design